Scam Checker for Websites, Emails, Texts, and Online Offers

 Scam Checker Should Explain Risk, Not Just Show a Score

-A legitimate scam checker should link the score to real proof.
+Real evidence should be associated with the score in a legitimate scam checker.
 It should address requests that seem suspicious, language intended to trick people, fake urgency, trust gaps, and actions that could be dangerous.
 People feel more sure about what to do next when they know why the result happened.

 Scam detectors should spot manipulation tricks